plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 At minimum, `dispose()` nulls every retained `element` and `fieldValueHost` property.
 Other disposal mechanics are implementation details.

-`DomFormInstallerBase` is responsible for disposing the collectors it creates.
+`JivsDomFormInstallerBase` is responsible for disposing the collectors it creates.
 An application using a collector independently assumes that responsibility itself.

 ### FormElementCollector